FOR IMMEDIATE RELEASE

 Everyone Counts is disrupting the $31 billion elections industry and migrating government and private-sector elections worldwide to its Software as a Service (SaaS) model.
 The company provided election services to nearly 100 election jurisdictions across the US in the 2012 Presidential election, pioneered the first use of iPads for voting in the State of Oregon in 2011 and 2012, and provided the largest ever online voting to-date in a government election, in the State of New South Wales, Australia in 2011.
 Bosnia-Herzegovina provided Everyone Counts’ voting systems to citizens with disabilities–on the 20th anniversary of its Civil War–so that they could vote privately and independently for the first time.
-2013 has seen Everyone Counts taking stewardship of the State of New Jersey’s Voter Registration System, as well as providing online voting for the iconic Academy Awards, which resulted in their highest voter participation ever.
+2013 has seen Everyone Counts taking stewardship of the State of New Jersey’s Voter Registration System.

 These Everyone Counts solutions are based on a unique in the industry, end-to-end modular Software as a Service election administration and voting solution platform with over 30 patents-pending.
 Through the platform, known as eLect®, customers can license any one module to integrate with existing legacy systems, or replace their entire election administration and voting system.
 Modules include Voter Registration, Electronic Pollbook, Poll Station and Absentee Voting, Third Party Auditing, Tabulation, and Early Election Night Reporting.
 Each of these systems are hardware agnostic, operating on Tablets, iPads, Android or Windows devices, or any web-enabled laptop or computer.